williamdwinnell/williamdwinnell/README.md

 ### Key Interests and Projects

-- **Mathematics and Data Science**: My academic background is rich in mathematics and data science.
-I enjoy leveraging mathematical concepts to solve complex problems and create innovative solutions.
-My research and projects often revolve around data analysis, algorithm development, and machine learning.
+- **Mathematics and Data Science**: I've always been drawn to math and data science, using them to tackle problems and create practical solutions.
+Along the way, I picked up front-end development and model deployment because I wanted to share what I’ve built with others.

 - **[Data Preparation Tool](https://github.com/williamdwinnell/task_zero)**: I developed a comprehensive data preparation tool designed to streamline the data cleaning and preprocessing workflow.
 This tool aims to assist data scientists and analysts in handling large datasets more efficiently, ensuring high-quality data for analysis and model training.